-TWUL provides around 3.4 million households with water and wastewater services.
-A further 1.9 million households receive the TWUL wastewater service only and are billed on TWUL's behalf by the relevant water supply company.
+TWUL provides around 3.4 million households with water and wastewater services and bills these domestic customers directly.
+A further 1.9 million households receive wastewater services from TWUL, with these domestic end users billed on TWUL's behalf by the relevant water supply company.
+These water supply companies are responsible for collecting payment from such domestic end users.
+TWUL recovers the charges for providing such wastewater only services once the relevant water supply companies have collected payment from their respective domestic customers.